tabs/png

 Poole 42 miles; 59 mins

-Famous for its harbour.
+Famous for its harbour, with trips to Brownsea Island.
 Effectively part of the Bournemouth conurbation

 Wimborne 41 miles; 59 mins